Motion#

 set movement#

-The set movement block sets the drone’s movement style.
+The set movement stack block sets the drone’s movement style.

 This movement style is used when flying the drone with a controller.